 existing single direction track on the ‘Halton Curve'.

-site and is due to be completed by May 2018, with
+due to be completed by May 2018, with

 services due to operate between Liverpool and Chester from

 December 2018 and plans for services to be extended into Wales in

 Welsh Government to work with the UK Government to restore

 direct rail services between Liverpool and North Wales, said:

 a direct service between North